6

 6.1 Visual Design

 So you’re a writer.
 You’ve got some nice words to say about something important.
 You’ve successfully accomplished step one, that is, having something to say and saying it well.
 Step two is how you present your writing.
 Is it readable?
 Is it easy to scan and understand?
 Basically, does your writing convert a viewer into a reader?
-Visual design is the key to turning someone into a reader.
-Just as there are principles in writing that establish structure and appeal such as character (ethos), emotion (pathos), and evidence and reasoning (logos), visual design is no different.
-There are three main principles to consider when visually designing your text: font choice, space, and scale or hierarchy.
+For this, visual design is the key.

 Quote